 Acceptance Rate: 19.9%

-This degree saw a sharp decrease in its success rates thanks to an increase in applications in 2024.
+This degree saw a sharp decrease in its success rates thanks to an increase in applications in 2024, which only improved slightly in 2025.
 While it still has favourable chances of success (compared to many other Oxford courses), it’s now harder than ever to get a spot on this course, although more places may be made available in future cohorts to account for the increased demand.

 Oxford Mathematics & Computer Science Acceptance Rate